Configuring AnyCost Bucket File Drops

 }

-CBF Drop Examples
+CBF Drop example

-Here is a simple example for a fake cloud provider “Simple Cloud”.
+The following is a simple example for a fake cloud provider “Simple Cloud”.
 This example may also be downloaded for reference.

 Folder Structure